zlockewtg/RLinf/docker/README.md

 docker build --build-arg BUILD_TARGET=$BUILD_TARGET -t rlinf:$BUILD_TARGET .
 ```

-If you are building the `reason` image and run into OOM during build, it might be because the `APEX` package's number of compile threads is set too high (default 24 and may require over 200 GB memory).
-You can reduce the number of compile threads by adding `--build-arg APEX_BUILD_THREADS=<num_threads>` to the `docker build` command, where `<num_threads>` is the number of threads you want to use (e.g., 8 or 12).

 # Using the Docker Image

 The built Docker image contains one or multiple Python virtual environments (venv) in the `/opt/venv` directory, depending on the `BUILD_TARGET`.